lupyuen/lupyuen.github.io/src/terminal.md

 There's a reason why we call __`_err`__ instead of __`printf`__, we'll find out next...

-## Duplicate the Pipes
+## Connect the Pipes

 _How will we connect the pipes to NSH Shell?_

 In a while we'll start the NuttX Task for NSH Shell.
-But first we need some plumbing to __connect the NuttX Pipes__: [lvglterm.c](https://github.com/lupyuen/lvglterm/blob/main/lvglterm.c#L146-L178)
+But before that, we need some plumbing to __connect the NuttX Pipes__.

+First we close the streams for __Standard Input, Output and Error__: [lvglterm.c](https://github.com/lupyuen/lvglterm/blob/main/lvglterm.c#L146-L178)

 ```c
 // Close stdin, stdout and stderr